Home

 Interestingly, people who recently moved between regions began to take on the metabolic profile of that region.
 One particular artifact is that there are a number of violet numbers in the American group.
 These represent five Japanese men and women who recently moved to America.
 When they did that, their metabalomes suddenly took on the American characteristics rather than their native Japanese characteristics.

-Based on what is known about the pathogenesis of chronic disease, “frailty” could just as easily refer to the strength of immune response.
+According to the Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop., “frailty” could just as easily refer to the strength of immune response.
 It is the absence of a robust immune response which is the primary contributing determinant in whether someone gets sick with chronic illness or someone remains healthy.

 Bacteria are allowed to further proliferate when a person consumes any number of immunosuppressive foods, drugs, supplements and other substances.
 These substances include: immunosuppressants, beta-lactam antibiotics such as penicillin, corticosteroids, and foods and supplements containing high levels of vitamin D. The consumption of such substances is at historical levels and may be largely responsible for the recent spike in chronic disease incidence.